Trauma Informed Care

 This shift to a more contextually responsible view of being Trauma Informed, created a momentum and broad application across various disciplines and sectors.
 The welcomed adoption also highlighted different understandings amongst individuals and organizations regarding how we define and practice a Trauma Informed Care Approach.
 SAMHSA’s TIP 57 provides a framework regarding how to understand and responsibly build trauma-informed work spaces.
 While this framework was created for behavioral health service providers, the pervasive nature of trauma across our ecology (Harris & Fallot, 2009) has respectfully led to TIP 57 being situated as a seminal framework to understand the tenets of trauma and how organizations practice trauma informed care as an approach.
 As contributors to this work, we find value and relevance in this framework that provides a pathway for individuals to sensitize and raise one's awareness of self and others on their life-long journey of Conscious Ambassadorship.

-Conscious Ambassador of Trauma Informed Care™ are promoters of a world where individuals are critically sensitized to the needs of others.
-The process of being an ambassador requires one to develop an elevated consciousness about oneself as an essential first step, and then reflecting on how their thoughts inform the way in which they support others.
+A Conscious Ambassador of Trauma Informed Care™ is a promoter of a world where individuals are critically sensitized to the needs of others.
+The process of being an ambassador requires one to develop a raised awareness of self as an essential first step, and then reflecting on how one's thoughts inform the ways in which we support others.
 Therefore, The Conscious Ambassador of Trauma Informed Care™ approach is appropriate for all people-serving organizations as it is aimed at teaching individuals how to promote cultures that understand and account for the varying experiences and needs of their workforce.

 Bronfenbrenner, U., & Morris, P. A. (1998).
 The ecology of developmental processes.
 In W. Damon & R. M. Lerner (Eds.), Handbook of child psychology: Theoretical models of human development (p.
 993–1028).
 John Wiley & Sons Inc.